Normal People is an intimate drama series that captures the awkwardness of teenage love while tackling the subject of mental health.

 Both superbly acted and incredibly well-crafted, Normal People is a faithful adaptation to Rooney’s beloved novel and a wonderfully nuanced portrait of love at its most vulnerable, intense, heart-wrenching and unpredictable.

-Normal People is available to watch on Hulu.
+Normal People is available to watch on digital and on demand.